Skip to content

 Smoke tests are a subset of regression tests that quickly verify core functionalities after a build or deployment.
 They act as a preliminary check to ensure critical features are working before more extensive testing begins.
 Automating smoke tests provides rapid feedback and helps identify major issues early, preventing wasted time if core functionalities are broken.
 BrowserStack recommends using QA automation for "regression/smoke testing" to streamline the testing process.

-The Testing Pyramid: A Framework for Automation
+Testing Pyramid: Structuring Your Automation

 The testing pyramid is a visual representation of how different types of automated tests should be prioritized and structured within a software development project.
 It emphasizes building a solid foundation of unit tests, followed by a smaller layer of integration tests, and finally, a limited number of UI tests at the top.
 Think of it as building a house—you need a strong foundation before you can add walls and a roof.
 This approach helps create a balanced and efficient testing strategy.
 For a deeper dive into QA automation, check out this helpful guide.

-Balancing Test Types
+Balancing Automated Test Types

 Why this specific structure?
 Each level of the pyramid addresses different aspects of your software.
 Unit tests focus on individual components of your code in isolation, ensuring they function correctly.
 These tests are quick to write and run, providing rapid feedback to developers.
 Integration tests verify how different modules or services interact with each other.
 UI tests evaluate the entire application from the user's perspective, checking the functionality of the interface and user workflows.